The Fantasy Football Mythbusters: Making the Most of Matchups

 In the most recent entry in the Fantasy Mythbusters series, we explored how much (if at all) NFL game script dictates fantasy output.
 This time, we’ll be focused entirely on matchups.
 Data is from 2005 and comes from nflfastR; all fantasy points are in Half PPR scoring.

 For each game, at each position, I calculate an offense rank and a defensive rank.
 This approach is simple: how many points that NFL team has scored (or allowed) at that position compared to other teams in the past five games.
+This is great way to think especially when you bet on your teams on sites like 해외축구.

 So, for example, if Dalvin Cook goes off Weeks 1-5 and, in this span, the Vikings have the most total fantasy points at the RB position compared to all other NFL teams, they would have an offensive RB rank of 1.
 Say they are playing the Packers in Week 6, with a defensive rank of 10: this means that, in Weeks 1-5, the Packers gave up the 10th least number of points to the running back position.